veevelder/quick-combat/README.md

 Hit the Combat Toggle Keybind hot key, a warning will pop up to make sure it wasn't an accident.

-Will remove all combatants, and if experience tracking was enabled will find all defeated NPCs, calcuate experience and display a chat box with all PCs experience.
+Will remove all combatants, and if experience tracking was enabled will find all defeated NPCs, calculate experience and display a chat box with all PCs experience.

 ![Quick End Experience](images/experience-tracking.png)